 District of Columbia

 The Open Meetings Act, D.C.
-Code Ann. § 2-575(b), specifies fourteen reasons why a meeting, or portion of a meeting, may be closed:
+Code Ann. § 2-575(b), specifies sixteen reasons why a meeting, or portion of a meeting, may be closed:

 (1) A law or court order requires that a particular matter or proceeding not be public;